dashouck/reggie/README.md

-# Reggie — Combating Cognitive Bias in Financial Decision-Making with Regime Detection
+# Reggie — Detecting Market Regimes to Reduce Cognitive Bias in Investment Decisions

 Reggie is a research project and interactive tool designed to help retail investors recognize **market regime shifts** and avoid common cognitive biases such as panic selling and fear-driven buying.

 It combines **Hidden Markov Models (HMMs)** with well-established **technical indicators** to visualize market states and encourage more disciplined decision-making.

 ---